|July 1925 - December 1970|

 Back in the shop, Gus crawled under the car.
-After half a minute he
+After half a minute he wriggled out.

-the car down to the First National and leave word for Mr. Griggs that it's ready."
+"Get a new muffler from the stockroom and install it," he said.
+"Then drive the car down to the First National and leave word for Mr. Griggs that it's ready."

 "O.K., boss," Stan agreed.
 "But how about fixing the brakes?"

 "A new muffler will fix them," said Gus.

 Stan scratched his head.
 "Now I'm getting nutty," he said.
 "I don't get it, boss."

 "I didn't get it either," Gus said, "until Jerry made that crack about the muffler having a hole blown in it.
 When you take the old muffler off, you'll find the hole, and you'll also see that the copper tube carrying the brake fluid to the rear wheels runs close alongside the muffler where hot gas will blow on it from the hole.
 Heat from the muffler vaporizes enough fluid to cause a soft pedal.
 Pumping on the pedal builds up pressure that liquefies the vapor so the brakes work O.K. again -- until the heat does some more vaporizing.
 When the engine has been shut off a few minutes, the vapor liquefies itself."

 Stan shook his head.
 "Sometimes," he said, "I wonder why I don't get an easy job."

 "Sometimes," Gus told him, "I do, too.